SimpleRule

 Step 4.3: Condition and Group Creation

 After defining conditions, you can organize them into groups.
-Groups help manage the logic flow of your rule.
+Groups help manage the logical flow of your rule.
 You can set the group type as "AND" or "OR," and conditions within a group are evaluated accordingly.

 Step 5: Define Rule Results and Actions